A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

 There is speculation that the difficulty in obtaining an extended range with RO scaling in both laboratory experiments and numerical simulations is due to the finiteness of the flow Reynolds number $R_e$ in these situations.
-In this paper, the Brownian motion theory has been applied to the turbulent relative particle dispersion problem to shed some light on this issue.
-The fluctuating pressure forces acting on a fluid particle are taken to follow an Uhlenbeck-Ornstein process while it appears plausible to take their correlation time to be inversely proportional to $R_e$.
-This ansatz is in qualitative agreement with the possibility of a connection conjectured earlier by Corrsin \cite{corr} between the white noise assumption for the fluctuating pressure forces and the large $R_e$ assumption in the Kolmogorov \cite{Kol} theory for 3D FDT.
-This ansatz provides an insight into the result that the RO scaling holds only in the infinite $R_e$ limit and disappears otherwise.
-It also confirms the Lin-Reid \cite{linre} conjecture regarding the connection between the fluctuating pressure force parameter and the energy dissipation rate in FDT and leads to an $R_e$-dependent explicit relation between the two.
-This ansatz turns out further to be in quantitative agreement, in the small-$R_e$ limit, with the Batchelor-Townsend \cite{Bat1} ansatz for the rate of change of the mean square interparticle separation.
+In this paper, a generalized Brownian motion model has been used to describe the relative particle dispersion problem in more realistic turbulent flows and to shed some light on this issue.
+The fluctuating pressure forces acting on a fluid particle are taken to be a colored noise and follow a stationary process and are described by the Uhlenbeck-Ornstein model while it appears plausible to take their correlation time to have a power-law dependence on $R_e$, thus introducing a bridge between the Lagrangian quantities and the Eulerian parameters for this problem (the importance of which on a qualitative level was emphasized earlier by Lin \cite{lin}).
+This $\textit{ansatz}$ is in qualitative agreement with the possibility of a connection speculated earlier by Corrsin \cite{corr} between the white-noise representation for the fluctuating pressure forces and the large-$R_e$ assumption in the Kolmogorov \cite{Kol} theory for 3D FDT as well as the argument of Monin and Yaglom \cite{Moy} and the result of Sawford \cite{saw1} and Borgas and Sawford \cite{bosa} that the Lagrangian acceleration is delta-function auto-correlated in the infinite-$R_e$ limit.
+It also provides an insight into the result that the RO scaling holds only in the infinite-$R_e$ limit and disappears otherwise.
+This $\textit{ansatz}$ further confirms the Lin-Reid \cite{linre} conjecture regarding the connection between the fluctuating pressure-force parameter and the energy dissipation rate in FDT and leads to an $R_e$-dependent explicit relation between the two speculated by Lin and Reid \cite{linre} (the determination of which, according to Lin \cite{lin}, is {\it``a crucial step connecting the Eulerian and the Lagrangian descriptions"}).
+More specifically, this {\it ansatz} provides a determination of the Richardson-Obukhov constant $g$ as a function of $R_e$, with an asymptotic constant value in the infinite-$R_e$ limit.
+It turns out further to lead to full agreement, in the small-$R_e$ limit as well, with the Batchelor-Townsend \cite{Bat1} scaling for the rate of change of the mean square interparticle separation in 3D FDT, hence further validating its soundness further.

 {\bf Acknowledgments}\\